-The number of total marriages in Austria has been stable for a long time - apart from some temporary increases as a result of a marriage bonus.
-The introduction of a bonus system never had any long run impact on marriage behaviour, it did, however, have a significant effect upon the number of first marriages in the period, in which tax benefits were granted or a marriage bonus, i.e., in the 1970s and 1980s (see Figure 40 and Table 25).
+The number of total marriages in Austria has exhibited a declining trend between the early 1970s and 2001 - apart from some temporary increases as a result of a marriage bonus.
+From 2001 until 2013 the number of marriages stagnated, followed by a rising trend, raising the number of marriages to the levels of the 1970s.
+In 2019, 45,000 marriages were registered, 25% (8,900) more than in 2013.

+The introduction of a bonus system in 1987 - with tax benefits and a marriage bonus - never had any long run impact on marriage behaviour.
+It did, however, have a significant effect upon the number of first marriages in that period by postponing as well as pre-drawing marriages.
+(Figure 43 and Table 25).
 Also foreigners had access to the marriage bonus.
-In the 1990s one discontinued with the policy to provide incentives to marry, as these incentives did not have the effect hoped for, namely an increase in the fertility rate.
+In the 1990s the policy incentives for marriage were abandoned as the fertility rate did not rise as a consequence, a naïve expectation by policy makers.